Growing Gorgeous Shasta Daisies from Seed: A Complete Guide

 • Tolerates heat and drought once established

-• Long bloom period from early summer into fall
+• Long bloom period from early summer to fall

-• Excellent cut flowers with a good vase life
+• Excellent cut flowers with good vase life

 • Attracts pollinators like butterflies and bees